ryanbyrne28/project-2-/README.md

 Entire CSS and overall user interface.
 I wanted to keep it as simple and user friendly as possinle, not complicating the buying process.
 Setting up the Heroku deployment
+Minimal typing erros from lack of double checking and typing too fast.

 Features